Bread Pudding (1 Cup)

 Portion Control

-Limit your portion size of bread pudding to reduce the overall intake of carbohydrates.
+Limit the portion size of bread pudding you consume to reduce the overall carbohydrate intake.

-Use natural sweeteners like stevia or monk fruit in your bread pudding recipe to reduce sugar content.
+Consider using natural sweeteners like stevia or monk fruit in your homemade bread pudding to reduce sugar content.

 Mindful Eating